 Joris Slaets is Professor Emeritus of Geriatric Medicine and from January 2015 to December 2019, he was director of Leyden Academy.
 Joris is now retired.
-For one day a week, he is involved in the Enjoying life project as a researcher.

 In his academic career, Joris was always committed to making changes in healthcare for the frail elderly.
 Joris wanted to shift the focus from disease and symptoms, to the personal desires of the individual, and create opportunities to enjoy life and surround our elders with love and care.
 Radical medical interventions should be kept to a minimum in the final phase of life; Joris introduced the concept of ‘harmful elderly care’.
 His belief that enjoying life and compassionate care should be intrinsic to the current policies will not be swayed, and constitutes an important pillar for the transition of long-term care for the future.
 With his studies and field work at Leyden Academy, Joris aimed to integrate enjoying life and compassionate care into current practice where strict sytems, protocols and normative frameworks are dominant.